BlakeRain/blakerain.com/content/blog/bitmap-tri-color-marking.md

 When the GC found that a pointer resided within an actual block it would need to add the pointer to the remembered set.
 Moreover, it would also need to remove pointers from the remembered set when a pointer was destructed.
 To keep things consistent, access to the remembered set of each block was synchronized by a mutex...

-Well I'm sure I don't need to go into too much embarassing detail, but the result was that every thread spent a great deal of time contending for access to a handful of mutexes.
+Well I'm sure I don't need to go into too much embarrassing detail, but the result was that every thread spent a great deal of time contending for access to a handful of mutexes.

 This was a very poor concurrent design decision that I didn't realise until much later on in performance testing.
 I really should have known better.